-“Junod Music Festival 2018” December 1,2018 flyer
+“Junod Music Festival 2017” Nov 11, 2017 flyer

 Profile NHK Hiroshima Children Chorus

 In April 1961, NHK Hiroshima Children Chorus was founded as a children choir which is mainly for NHK broadcasting.
-Since then they perform a variety of activities such as at NHK broadcasting programs and events, and at regular concerts and many other ones, opera, musical and Hiroshima Peace Memorial Ceremony on August 6.
+Since then they continue a range of performances as a chorus group of an international peace cultural city “Hiroshima” at home and overseas adjusting the transition of the time.

 As main activities, they perform at NHK broadcasting programs, events and regular concerts throughout a year; Hiroshima Music Festival of Children’s song; Western Japan Nakayoshi Children Chorus Festival; and Christmas Concert, etc. As guest performances, so many times they participate in Hiroshima Opera Renaissance performance, local opera group-musical performances in Hiroshima, and Nikikai Opera “Carmen” as well.
 They send a message to the world along with the preciousness of peace by their singing at Hiroshima Peace Memorial Ceremony on August 6th every year.
 On the other hand, they promote international goodwill through the singing as well as homestay and joint concerts with foreign chorus groups and artists.

 In 1982, they were sent to the United Kingdom on a mission of the 15th Music Educational International Conference by International Society for Music Education as a Japanese representative.
 It was the beginning of foreign performance trips.
 Later they visited Germany, France, Italy, Austria, Czech Republic, Canada, China, and South Korea, which are 16 times in total.
 Moreover, Hannover Girls Choir visited Hiroshima in October 2017 so that they had a reunion for the first time in a year and a half.
 They deepened the friendship and the goodwill through the exchange and the joint concerts.